Intervention Overview

 World Art for Equal Dignity

-In order to promote the HumanDHS vision of a world of equal dignity for all, away from practices of humiliation, art may contribute, locally and globally.
+To promote the HumanDHS vision of a world of equal dignity for all, away from practices of humiliation, art may contribute, locally and globally.

 Performing Arts for Equal Dignity

-In order to promote the HumanDHS vision of a world of equal dignity for all, away from practices of humiliation, the performing arts may contribute, locally and globally.
+To promote the HumanDHS vision of a world of equal dignity for all, away from practices of humiliation, the performing arts may contribute, locally and globally.

 World Clothes for Equal Dignity